Frequently Asked Questions - For Providers

 We can do it and have provided that service but each market and ownership group is different and staffed differently so it involves the operators no matter what.

-They have to be intermittently involved.
+Our clients have to be involved in this process.
 Most of our clients do their own and we challenge them and ask questions to improve upon it.

 From not much to a lot.